Eagle Cap Wilderness

 Eagle Cap Wilderness is a wilderness area located in the Wallowa Mountains of northeastern Oregon (United States), within the Wallowa–Whitman National Forest.
 The wilderness was established in 1940.
 In 1964, it was included in the National Wilderness Preservation System.
-A boundary revision in 1972 added 73000 acre and the Wilderness Act of 1964 added 66100 acre resulting in a current total of 361446 acres, making Eagle Cap by far Oregon's largest wilderness area.
+A boundary revision in 1972 added 73000 acre and the Wilderness Act of 1964 added 66100 acre resulting in its current size of 361446 acres, making Eagle Cap by far Oregon's largest wilderness area.

 Eagle Cap Wilderness is named after a peak in the Wallowa Mountains, which were once called the Eagle Mountains.
 At 9572 ft Eagle Cap was incorrectly thought to be the highest peak in the range.

 Topography

 The Eagle Cap Wilderness is characterized by high alpine lakes and meadows, bare granite peaks and ridges, and U-shaped glacial valleys.
 Thick timber is found in the lower valleys and scattered alpine timber on the upper slopes.
 Elevations in the wilderness range from approximately 3000 ft in lower valleys to 9838 ft at the summit of Sacajawea Peak with 30 other summits exceeding 8000 ft.
-The wilderness is home to Legore Lake, the highest lake above sea level in Oregon at 8950 ft, as well as more than 60 named alpine lakes and tarns (12 of which are above 8,000 feet), and more than 37 mi of streams.
+The wilderness is home to Legore Lake, the highest true lake in Oregon at 8950 ft, as well as more than 60 named alpine lakes and tarns (12 of which are above 8,000 feet), and more than 37 mi of streams.